 Entrepreneurial Finance is most effectively used in conjunction with a companion website, http://www.sup.org/entrepreneurialfinance.
-On this site, Venture.Sim simulation software, spreadsheets, templates, simulation applications, interactive cases, and tutorials will be available for download.
+On this site, Venture.Sim simulation software, spreadsheets, templates, simulation applications, interactive cases, and tutorials are available for download.
 For those teaching from the book, the authors also provide an invaluable suite of instructor's resources.

 About the author

 Janet Kiholm Smith is the Von Tobel Professor of Economics at Claremont McKenna College.